ignisphaseone/alien_storm_card/README.md

 This is a digital version of a card and die game I plan on making.

 Here's a modification from my mac!
+Here's another modification from my mac.

 Because programming things is easier for me to do, and allows me to have multiple playsessions regardless of physical location, and I can easily edit values and test quickly, I am using this as a method to test the structure and content of the game.